-1796 to Feb, 1804, Philip Cole (born 1745) the author's 4xg grandfather lived in Litchfield, Herkimer, NY (now Winfield, Oneida, NY).
+-1796 to Feb, 1804, Philip Cole (born 1745) the author's 4xg grandfather lived in Litchfield, Herkimer, NY (now Winfield, Oneida, NY).

 -1793 to 1796, Philip resided in Wells, Rutland, Vermont where the couple's 8th child Sarah (Sally) was born.
 Sally married Henry Govin and this family later moved to Norwich, Ontario, Canada.

 -1771 to 1793, Philip, wife Mary and seven of their children nested in the towns of Windsor and Williamstown, Berkshire, Massachusetts.
 The childrens' names were: Lucy (b.
 1776, nothing is known of her so she may have died young); Philenda (b.
 1778, married Luther Stevens); Mary aka Polly (b.
 1781, married Nathan Cole, son of Benjamin Cole and Sabra Brown); Anna (b.
 1783, married Isaac Cornwell); Olive (b.
 1785, married Barnabas Eaton); Philip Jr. (b.
 1788, d.
 May, 1804); Ezra (b.
 1790, married Venlora Stratton-Leach).

 Philip was a Revolutionary War Veteran as were his brothers John and Benjamin.
 By analyzing various land transactions that occurred between 1771 and 1784 in Berkshire, it seems certain that Philip's parents were Samuel Cole (born 1704) and Patience Allen of Pomfret, Windham, Connecticut and that Philip's brothers, Samuel Jr., John, Joseph, and Benjamin all resided in the Berkshires during all or a portion of this time frame.
-It also seems probable that Samuel's parents were Phillip and Mary (Hadley) Cole of Amesbury, Essex, MA.
+It also seems certain that Samuel's parents were Phillip and Mary (Hadley) Cole of Amesbury, Essex, MA.
 Mary was a daughter of Samuel and Jane (Martin) Hadley.
 Phillip, and Hadley's other sons-in-law, Richard Goodwin, Ephraim Pemberton, and Thomas Potter all owned land adjoining their father-in-law, Samuel.
-At this time Phillip's roots are unknown, due in part to the fact that the Vital Records of Amesbury are missing for the 18 year period from 1668 to 1686.
+At this time Phillip's ancestry is unknown because the Vital Records of Amesbury are missing for the 18 year period from 1668 to 1686.

 Questions still to be answered are: